 Risk identification

 Risk identification is the first and most crucial component of a risk register.
 It involves systematically identifying potential risks that could impact a project or business operation.
 This process typically includes brainstorming sessions, expert consultations, and reviewing historical data to uncover possible threats.
 The goal is to create a comprehensive list of risks that might affect the project’s success.
-Effective risk identification ensures that no potential risk is overlooked, providing a solid foundation for subsequent risk management activities.
+Effective risk identification ensures you overlook no potential risk, providing a solid foundation for subsequent risk management activities.

 Risk description